BitGnat/0x.bitnats/README.md

 **⦻** the rarest digital artifacts **⦻**

-## basics
+## BASICS

-👉 0x.bitnats are ordinal inscriptions on Bitcoin
+👉 0x.bitnats are [ordinal inscriptions](https://docs.ordinals.com/) on ₿itcoin
 👉 0x.bitnats inscriptions are on-chain claims to Bitcoin block data
-👉 0x.bitnats blocks become available to claim each time a Bitcoin block is mined
+👉 0x.bitnats blocks become available to claim each time a ₿itcoin block is mined
 👉 0x.bitnats traits are derived from the number of leading zeros of the block hash: 0x00000000...
 👉 0x.bitnats are directly correlated to Bitcoin's difficulty adjustment and the global hash power of the network